- Course Number:

 E. Select a suitable organizational pattern that is appropriate to the topic, audience, context, and purpose.
 Demonstrate awareness of alternative organizational patterns and their functions.

 F. Demonstrate careful choice of words.
 Select words appropriate to the topic, audience, purpose, context, and speaker, while avoiding words that express prejudice.
-Demonstrate appropriate grammar and intelligible pronunciation.
+Demonstrate appropriate grammar, syntax, and intelligible pronunciation.
 Demonstrate the effective use of appropriate technical

 G. Provide effective transitions that, establish connectedness, signal movement from one idea to another, and clarify relationships among ideas.